kevoreilly/CAPEv2/docs/book/src/installation/guest_physical/saving.rst

     .. image:: ../../_images/screenshots/fog_image_management.png
         :align: center

-Next you will need to add the host you plan to re-image to Fog.
+Next, you will need to add the host you plan to re-image to Fog.
 To add a host, open a web browser and navigate to the Host Management page of Fog (http://<your_fog_server>/fog/management/index.php?node=host).
 Click "Create New Host."
 Provide the proper inputs for your host configuration.
-Be sure to select the image you created above from the "Host Image" option, when finished click the "Add" button.
+Be sure to select the image you created above from the "Host Image" option when finished click the "Add" button.

     .. image:: ../../_images/screenshots/fog_host_management.png
         :align: center

-At this point you should be ready to take an image from the guest machine.
+At this point, you should be ready to take an image from the guest machine.
-In order to take an image you will need to navigate to the Task Management page and list all hosts (http://<your_fog_server>/fog/management/index.php?node=tasks&sub=listhosts).
+To take an image you will need to navigate to the Task Management page and list all hosts (http://<your_fog_server>/fog/management/index.php?node=tasks&sub=listhosts).
 From here you should be able to click the Upload icon (Green up arrow), which should instantly add a task to the queue to take an image.